-This section describes the pieces that make up Cloud ML Engine and the primary purpose of each piece.
+This section describes the pieces that make up AI Platform and the primary purpose of each piece.

 Google Cloud Platform Console

 You can deploy models to the cloud and manage your models, versions, and jobs on the GCP Console.
 This option gives you a user interface for working with your machine learning resources.
-As part of GCP, your Cloud ML Engine resources are connected to useful tools like Stackdriver Logging and Stackdriver Monitoring.
+As part of GCP, your AI Platform resources are connected to useful tools like Stackdriver Logging and Stackdriver Monitoring.

 gcloud command-line tool

 You can manage your models and versions, submit jobs, and accomplish other